|

 couldn't get the attitude I wanted.
 Jean Donaldson makes a

-compelling case for this in her book "The Culture Clash".
+case for this in her book "The Culture Clash".
 It

 certainly was true for me with my dogs.